We are thyroid experts and can get your thyroid right.

 Additionally, the TSH level test in and of itself will not reveal other underlying conditions which may cause Hypothyroidism.
 The “standard” treatment for someone with an underactive thyroid is to prescribe Synthroid (or its generic form, Levothyroxine) which is the inactive form of T4.
 In order for the cells to produce energy, they must have adequate amounts of active T3.
 Normally, T4 is transformed into T3 mainly through the liver, however, some people’s bodies are unable to do this.
 So, you may be taking medication for your low thyroid, but it’s not doing you any good.

 Hashimoto’s is an auto-immune disorder.
-It is the biggest cause of Hypothyroidism but can also cause Hyperthyroidism and can swing from one condition to the other.
+It is the biggest cause of Hypothyroidism but can also cause Hyperthyroidism (overactive thyroid) symptoms and can swing from one condition to the other.
 The reason for this is that the body views the thyroid gland as an invader and produces antibodies that attack it.
 This can cause a drastic drop in the thyroid hormone levels, which can cause the gland to secrete excess hormone which causes spikes.
 As the antibodies attack the thyroid, it can also become depleted and fail to produce enough hormone causing Hypothyroidism.

 Using very thorough lab testing and assessing your symptoms we will tailor your thyroid treatment to exactly what you need to help relieve your adverse symptoms and restore function.